 Care for your child at home:

-- Use a cool-mist humidifier to help your child breathe easier if he has nasal or chest congestion.
+- Use a cool-mist humidifier to help your child breathe easier if he or she has nasal or chest congestion.

-- Give saline nose drops to your baby if he has nasal congestion.
-Place a few saline drops into each nostril and then use a suction bulb to suction the mucus.
+- Give saline nose drops to your baby if he or she has nasal congestion.
+Place a few saline drops into each nostril.
+Gently insert a suction bulb to remove the mucus.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.